vegaprotocol/documentation/docs/concepts/vega-chain/proof-of-stake.md

 ## VEGA token
 Vega uses the VEGA ERC20 token for governance, which includes nominating validators to run nodes, and creating and voting on governance proposals.

+If a token is delegated, its governance voting rights stay with the tokenholder and are not transferred to any validators that the tokenholder nominates.

 A VEGA token (or fraction) can be either dissociated or associated with a Vega key: